2017 Trends in student recruitment

 - Embracing 24/7 recruitment around the year

-- Brexit making a strong impact on the what the future of international education will look like in the next years
+- Brexit making a strong impact on what the future of international education will look like in the next years

 - Shifting trends in discipline and sub-discipline popularity